encounterplus/Harvester-Adventure/3 Campsite.md

 ## Camp Layout

-### GM Info

 The camp features three core tents, one is for the mercenaries on watch, another for the travelling merchant (which also houses his personal mercenary contingent) and the last, fanciest one is for the Lord mayor and his personal bodyguards.

 **Mercenary Tent**: This tent features 8 bedrolls, each next a medium size wooden chest containing most of the gear the mercenaries need.
 The chests are nearly full when the mercenaries are resting.
-There is 50% chance for any chest to contain 1D4 rolls of bandages with 1D4 wine bottles.
-The tent also features one medium sized crate which contains 5D20 dry rations and 1D6 + 4 water skins.
+There is [50%](/roll/1d100){.screen-only}**50%**{.print-only} chance for any chest to contain [1D4](/roll/1d4){.screen-only}**1D4**{.print-only} rolls of bandages with [1D4](/roll/1d4){.screen-only}**1D4**{.print-only} wine bottles.
+The tent also features one medium sized crate which contains [5D20](/roll/5d20){.screen-only}**5D20**{.print-only} dry rations and [1D6 + 4](/roll/1d6+4){.screen-only}**1D6 + 4**{.print-only} water skins.
 Some of the bedrolls and chests are always empty, set up for any PC who comes to the camp and needs a place to store their possessions.

 **Merchant Tent**: This tent features six bedrolls, each with a small wooden chest next to it.
 The merchant’s mercenaries keep their gear in these chests when resting.
 During rest, the chests should contain the exact same sort of gear the soldier tent features (see NPC stats for specifics).
-The merchant’s bedroll is filled with valuable fur from the north, therefore his bedroll has a value of 1D10 + 50 gold.
+The merchant’s bedroll is filled with valuable fur from the north, therefore his bedroll has a value of [1D10 + 50](/roll/1d10+50){.screen-only}**1D10 + 50**{.print-only} gold.
 The tent also contains various crates containing his entire merchandise list (Refer to the merchant store for more details!) and a locked chest in which he keeps the steel key around his neck.
-The chest contains 1000 + 1D1000 gold, a journal which keeps tracks of the merchandise, and another journal which shows the safest roads to take for travel.
+The chest contains [1000 + 1D1000](/roll/1d1000+1000){.screen-only}**1000 + 1D1000**{.print-only} gold, a journal which keeps tracks of the merchandise, and another journal which shows the safest roads to take for travel.
 There’s also a very pretty silver tiara with a Jade gemstone encrusted in the middle.
-The tiara is worth 1D4 X 100 gold.
+The tiara is worth [1D4 X 100](/roll/1d4x100){.screen-only}**1D4 X 100**{.print-only} gold.
 The tiara has no special meaning; however, the GM can certainly create a quick background story as to why the merchant is holding onto this valuable piece of jewelry.

 **Mayor Tent**: This tent contains 6 bedrolls for the Lord mayor’s bodyguards, and one luxurious cot for the lord mayor lined with fine northern fur.
 Just like the other tents, the lord mayor’s bodyguards each own chests which they store gear during rest.
 The gear is the same as the mercenaries’ other than the crossbows, which are replaced with longbows, and the bolts which are replaced by arrows.
-The lord mayor’s cot and fur are worth 3D20 + 50 gold.
+The lord mayor’s cot and fur are worth [3D20 + 50](/roll/3d20+50){.screen-only}**3D20 + 50**{.print-only}  gold.
 The Lord mayor has a small, steel chest which is locked by a key he keeps in his belt pouch.
 The chest only contains a bottle of fine southern wine, and a letter from his daughter which reads...
 “May you be blessed be.
 Come back home safely.
 Signed...
 Rosalie.”
 The Lord mayor keeps all his true valuables on his person.

 Stealing any content from any of the tents is possible, however it would prove quite difficult.
 The mercenaries and watchmen keep a good eye on any outsiders.